ck4957/Trends-2025/click-spill/FEATURES.md

+# 24th April

+Edge Function:fetch Google Trends RSS feed

+- Add a cron job to run the Edge Function every 24 hours.

+Process-Trends: (May be ?)

+- Before processing new trends file from Supabase Storage, check if the file already exists in the database.
+If it does, let's delete the file from the trends table and then process the new file.
+(Deleting from the trends will run the cascade delete on the other tables)

+UI
+Nice to have:

+- Need improve UI overall.

+---

+# 22nd April

 I want to show atleast 7 days of trending news.
 I will manually upload the rss xml file to the supabase storage.
 Once processed, the data will be stored in the supabase database probably including the file name.